WorldHealthOrganization/smart-trust/input/pagecontent/trust_network_gateway_architecture.md

 The DDCC specification provides interoperable standards for exchanging metadata content such as trusted references, trusted certificates and signer certificates with systems via a Trust Network Gateway.
 This metadata is managed through Trusted Systems which will need a connection/proxying or facade service with the Trust Network Gateway (“TNG Mediator”).
 This mediator must be onboarded and trusted by the operator of the TNG before upload or download of content is possible.
 Technically this can be a script, a backend system or an OpenHIM mediator.
 The main tasks of this kind of software is to establish a mTLS connection with the gateway, sign the uploaded content (e.g. CMS Cryptographic Message Syntax) and upload signed DSCs, revocation entries or releasing business rules.
 The procedures used in background is out of scope.
 There may be manual release processes, automatic decisions or other processes, however it is crucial to ensured that the trusted channel and the security of the used certificates for upload/tls connection are not compromised.

 ##### Options for Bridging to other Systems
 A bridge tool for translating the received entries of the origin system to the HL7 FHIR / Rest API of the gateway is necessary for bridging existing systems (i.e. PKDs or any other systems which contain PKI certificates (e.g. ICAO), Business Rules or Value Sets (e.g. FHIR Servers)) to the TNG.
 For example, to translate an LDAP based Public Key directory to the gateway, a script/mediator may be set up to extract the DSCs and upload them automatically to the gateway.
-Please note that in this scenario all CSCAs must be onboarded prior to the upload for this process to work.
+Please note that in this scenario all SCAs must be onboarded prior to the upload for this process to work.

 Under special circumstances when some “mass data transactions” or heavy synchronisations are necessary there may be an option to set up an adapter directly on top of the gateway database.
 The TNG itself supports JDBC which is able to accept other databases than mysql.
 For instance if a Cassandra, MongoDb or CouchDB is used and a JDBC driver is available, the data can be replicated across multiple nodes.